dannysmith/ruby-blockchain/README.md

 w2 = Wallet.new(pass_phrase: 'secret2', name: 'ben')

 transactions = [
-  Transaction.new(from: w1.address, to: w2.address, payload: 'BTC', qty: 4),
+  Transaction.new(from: w1.address, to: w2.address, qty: 4),
-  Transaction.new(from: w2.address, to: w1.address, payload: 'BTC', qty: 1)
+  Transaction.new(from: w2.address, to: w1.address, qty: 1)
 ]

 bc = Blockchain.new(genisis_data: 'Genisis')